Google Gudvangen. ‘Has she gone crazy?’ you might interject. ‘Here I pop by her post and she asks me to google the name?!’ Humour me for two seconds.

 Somebody’s idea of awful humour.

-The very day that we reached Els’ cottage in Norheimsund, we drove into the county of Sogn og Fjordane.
-The Gullible Two got closer and closer but the peak did not materialise.
-Something was wrong.
-The GPS informed us that we were there.
+The day we reached Els’ cottage in Norheimsund we drove straight up into the county of Sogn og Fjordane.
+Gullible us inched closer and closer yet the peak did not materialise.
+Something was terribly wrong.
+The GPS informed us, we were there.

-If you can look high and low for a peak, we did it.
+If you can look high and low for a peak, we did the job alright.

 Then there we were in the middle of a valley that looked like it had been scooped out of the surrounding steep mountains, parts of which carried patches of fresh snow.
 A row of waterfalls gushed in slender threads of white down the mountains, at the foot of which stood a handful of white and red cottages and a harbour.

-This was Gudvangen.
+Welcome to Gudvangen.
 Not least like the photo we had seen.
-The jaws dropped once in disappointment, I cannot lie about that, but then it did drop once again in awe at the beauty dwarfing us.
+The jaws dropped once in disappointment – I cannot lie about that – but then it did drop once again in awe at the beauty dwarfing us.
 Ah but it was a stunning place blessed with tranquility to lull our travel-worn senses.

 Dwarfed by the mountains, I stood there and wondered about what the Vikings must have felt when they arrived in this scenic spot on Nærøyfjord and transformed it into their market place.
-Did their seafaring nature make them glad that they had chanced upon this spectacular piece of Norwegian landscape?
+Did their seafaring nature make them glad that they had chanced upon this sublime Norwegian landscape?
 Or were they intimidated by the mountains that stood guard around the valley like ancient sentinels of grandeur.
-Who knows but they did not survive the 12th century onslaught of black plague when the inhabitants died.
-People returned only once hundreds of years had passed by.
+Who knows but they did not survive the 12th-century onslaught of black plague when the inhabitants died.
+People returned only when hundreds of years had passed by.

-That astonishingly expensive wrap in our bellies and mixed feelings of satisfaction and dissatisfaction (which make for strange bedfellows) mingling in our minds, we left Gudvangen, the village whose name transpires to be “God’s fields by the water”.
+That astonishingly expensive wrap in our bellies and mixed feelings of satisfaction and dissatisfaction (strange bedfellows) mingling in our minds, we left Gudvangen, the village whose name translated, reads, ‘God’s fields by the water’.

 Where to Stay: If you want to do hikes in the area, it would be a good idea to stay in Gudvangen.
 You have all of two choices: Pitch up a tent or mobile home at Gudvangen Camping.
 Prices range between NOK 500 to NOK 800 per night.
 Or put up at the Viking-inspired hotel called Gudvangen Fjordtell.